Logan-Fouts/Rip_Bot/README.md

 # Rip Bot

-Automated media recording tool with anti-"Are You Watching" protection for Linux.
+Automated media recording tool with anti-"Are You Watching" protection for Linux; specifically with wayland.

 ## Features
 - Automated screen recording triggered by audio playback